-- Keep a watching brief on the impacts of boat repair and maintenance in key risk areas; - The EA are in the process of considering setting up a research project in order to monitor the effects of wash down facilities in order to determine the percentage contribution to the background levels of both copper and also Irgarol within the Solent. - ABP This activity is reducing as several working boatyards have closed in recent years. - Eastleigh Borough Council Countryside Officer at Hamble continues to remove litter eg tins of paint etc washed onto EBC from boatyards. - The EA have not been able to carry out a project proposed last year to monitor the effect of wash down facilities in order to determine the percentage contribution to the background levels of both copper and Irgarol due to lack of funding.
+- Keep a watching brief on the impacts of boat repair and maintenance in key risk areas; - The EA are in the process of considering setting up a research project in order to monitor the effects of wash down facilities in order to determine the percentage contribution to the background levels of both copper and also Irgarol within the Solent. - Eastleigh Borough Council Countryside Officer at Hamble continues to remove litter eg tins of paint etc washed onto EBC from boatyards.